- Food and Cooking»

 - After the Arhar dal gets cooked, remove the lid and mix it thoroughly with a ladle and then, add the pieces of vegetables and the tamarind juice into it.
 Again mix it well.

-- Now, add 3 spoonfuls of sambar powder, 2 spoonfuls of coriander powder and one spoonful of salt and 1/2 spoon turmeric powder and mix it well again with the ladle while pouring the remaining water out of the total one litre of water prescribed for it.
+- Now, add 3 spoonfuls of sambar powder, 2 spoonfuls of coriander powder and one spoonful of salt and 1/2 spoon turmeric powder and mix it well again with the ladle while pouring the remaining water out of the total one liter of water prescribed for it.
 Then, place the cooker lid tightly and cook it again for maximum 10 minutes or up to 2 whistles of the cooker.

 - Now remove the cooker from flame and leave it for 2, 3 minutes to set.